compasjs/compas/docs/generators/targets.md

   supported libraries
 - `target.targetRuntime`: Specify the runtime which will be used.
 Accepted values are: `node.js`, `browser` and `react-native`.
-This is only necessary for the `axios` library.
+This is only necessary for the `axios` and `fetch` targets.
 - `target.includeWrapper`: Also generate an API client wrapper to ease integration with your UI framework.
 Supports [`react-query`](https://tanstack.com/query/latest/docs/react/overview) to generate React hooks, including auto query invalidations if the structure includes them.
-- `target.globalClient`: Used by the `axios` library to generate a global `AxiosInstance`.
+- `target.globalClient`: Used by the `axios` and `fetch` targets to generate a global `AxiosInstance` or `Fetch`-function.
 This removes the need to pass the client to each generated function.
 Also supports a global `QueryClient` if the `react-query` wrapper is used.
 - `responseValidation.looseObjectValidation`: When the `target.targetRuntime` is
   set to `node.js`, the API client responses are automatically validated.
 This defaults to a loose object validation, allowing the response to contain more